AdobeDocs/commerce-operations.en/help/tools/data-migration-tool/upgrade.md

 *  Back up the `vendor/magento/data-migration-tool` directory

-*  Make sure the [!DNL Data Migration Tool] version matches the Magento application version
+*  Make sure that the [!DNL Data Migration Tool] version matches the Magento application version

 ### Upgrade your Magento software